-How to eliminate bloodworms using organic methods
+How to eliminate bloodworms in greenhouses using organic pest control

-1. Use Bacillus Thruringiensis
+Bacillus Thruringiensis application

+The thought and practice of using microorganisms to manage bloodworms in greenhouses are not that new.
 If you notice signs of bloodworms burrows in the seedbed in your greenhouse, apply Bacillus Thuringiensis (Bt) to help contain their spread and even eliminate the pests before they cause harm.
 Bt is a broad-spectrum biological pesticide that effectively controls crop pests that dwell in the soil.
-During sporulation, it produces crystal proteins that penetrate the delicate skin of bloodworms, harming and eventually killing the bloodworms.
+The commercial disposal of Bt has been used to regulate economically valuable insect pests globally for the past 50 to 60 years.

 Certain insects such as lacewing, dragonflies, and birds such as the American-dwelling Passeriformes feed on bloodworms.
 Fortunately, many of these do so without necessarily harming your crops in the greenhouse.
-If you live in an area susceptible to bloodworms attack then consider buying lacewing from vendors dealing in biological pest control agents.
+If you live in an area susceptible to bloodworm attacks then consider buying lacewing from vendors dealing in biological pest control agents.
 Release these in your greenhouse.
 Alternatively, you can set your greenhouse kits in a manner that allows for easy entry of predatory insects and birds.

 Remember that predatory insects are not pesticides and not a miracle remedy.
 Just as it needs time for pest problems to emerge, it likewise takes time before these friendly insects can fix them.
 So, patience is a virtue.